damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

        - Create a new MR to `master`, which closes the blog post issue (link to the original MR)
        - Preview the post locally
        - Upload the preview screenshot to the new MR thread
-  - Marcia and Erica can make any necessary adjustments to the post in the new MR (date, typos, grammar, broken links, and other changes that won't affect substantially the content)
+  - Marcia can make any necessary adjustments to the post in the new MR (date, typos, grammar, broken links, and other changes that won't affect substantially the content)
-  - Erica will place the final date for publishing and create the copyedit for social media (140 chars tops, including the post link)
+  - Marcia will place the final date for publishing and create the copyedit for social media (140 chars tops, including the post link)
 1. On the publishing date:
-  - Marcia or Erica will merge your post into `master`
+  - Marcia will merge your post into `master`
-  - Erica or Marcia will promote in social media: Twitter and/or Facebook
+  - Marcia will promote in social media: Twitter and/or Facebook
 1. After the publishing date: compensate the writer (when compensation applies)
-  - Author send an email to Erica (at `community@gitlab.com`) requesting the compensation for the post, adding a link to the issue, to the original MR, and to the published post
+  - Author send an email to Marcia (at `community@gitlab.com`) requesting the compensation for the post, adding a link to the issue, to the original MR, and to the published post
-  - Erica replies the writer to [start the process](community-writers/#get-paid) to wire the money
+  - Marcia replies the writer to [start the process](community-writers/#get-paid) to wire the money
   - Community writer will get paid

 **Important:** make sure the last section of the post is "About the Community Author", describing in two or three sentences the author's background on the post's subject.
 It should be written by the author him/herself.
 Examples: check [this post][post-convox] and [this post][post-iOS] for reference.